abidulwahab/Ansible_Coding_Challenge/README.md

        ├── inventory.json
        ├── dynamic_inventory.py

-**Inspec**
+# Inspec

 # Compliance Testing with InSpec:

-• Verify the VM is configured correctly using an InSpec profile:
+### Verify the VM is configured correctly using an InSpec profile:

 o Check if nginx is installed and running.